Updated Covid-19 vaccines are coming mid-September, officials say

 The FDA plans to grant full licensure for the Pfizer and Moderna vaccines for people 12 and older.
 Vaccines for children 11 and under, as well as the Novavax vaccine, will be available under an emergency use authorization, the officials said.

 The vaccines have been updated to teach the body to fight the XBB.1.5 coronavirus subvariant.
 They are also expected to retain potency against closely related strains.
-All three vaccine manufacturers say clinical studies show that their vaccines are effective against EG.5, the currently dominant strain in the US.
+All three vaccine manufacturers say testing shows that their vaccines are effective against EG.5, the currently dominant strain in the US.

 While vaccines were previously provided for free by the government, this is the first time vaccines will be provided through the commercial market.
 Under the Affordable Care Act, most insurance plans are required to cover the full cost of vaccines, without co-pays.